-Some exposition, briefly, for the uninitiated: The Real Book is a “fake book” that was first compiled by anonymous college students in the mid 1970s.
-It contains lead sheets for over a thousand songs across three handwritten volumes and went through 5 bootleg revisions that were kept behind the counter at certain music stores before being legitimized as the “Sixth Edition” by Hal Leonard in 2003.
-Despite being 40 years old (and having been underground for most of that time) it’s the most common fake book used by jazz musicians.
-You can find it in high schools, colleges, at jam sessions, and in people’s homes for their personal practice and reference.
+Some exposition, briefly, for the uninitiated: The Real Book is a “fake book” compiled by anonymous college students in the mid 1970s.
+It contains lead sheets for over a thousand songs across three handwritten volumes that went through 5 bootleg revisions before being legitimized as the “Sixth Edition” by Hal Leonard in 2003.
+Despite being 40 years old – and having been underground most of its life – it’s the most common fake book used by jazz musicians.
+You can find it at gigs, in high schools and colleges, at jam sessions, and in people’s homes for their personal practice and reference.
 I do not know a jazz musician who doesn’t at have access to a copy.
-Every jazz musician reading this has access to a copy.
+Every jazz musician reading this has had access to a copy at some point.

-A lot of jazz musicians are against using fake books like The Real Book because they are cheap ways to learn tunes, and books like The Real Book are frequently unwelcome at jam sessions because Come On Dude, Learn The Tune.
-I agree.
+A lot of people are against using fake books like The Real Book because they are cheap ways to learn tunes, and books like The Real Book are frequently unwelcome at jam sessions because Come On Dude, Learn The Tune.
+I agree with that last bit.
 Don’t read from a book at a jam session.
 Learn The Tune.
-But I do appreciate the idea of having a reference on hand that could clarify the composed melodies and harmonies for tunes, especially with older tunes that have been interpreted so many ways that their original melodies are lost to me.
+But I do appreciate having a reference on hand to clarify the melodies and harmonies for tunes, especially older tunes that have been interpreted so many ways that their original melodies are lost to me.
 I also appreciate the lead sheet as a way to learn or teach a song on the quick, like on a gig or at a rehearsal.
 So I am not out to convince anyone not to use fake books or lead sheets.

 We’ll talk about the Sixth Edition in a little bit.
 But first we need to address those bootleg editions.
 They are still everywhere, and we need to be done with them.
 Done Done.
 Throw-them-in-the-bin done.
 The closest nonmusical analogy I can think of is if a poorly translated collection of poems became the standard versions of those poems in English, even though the original poems were also in English.
 And it’s not that The Real Book wanted to simplify songs for people to learn, like a Cliff’s Notes-type thing for musicians; in fact, The Real Book’s versions of tunes were typically more complicated than the original tunes, sometimes in ways that are completely arbitrary.